psavery/PyLAD-Viewer/README.md

 We recommend creating and activating a conda environment to use with this software.

-First, all dependencies must be installed, like so:
+Afterward, all dependencies must be installed, like so:

 ```bash
 conda install -c hexrd -c conda-forge hexrd numpy pillow pyside6 pyqtgraph